 Burt, J.; Grantham, W.; Levason, W.; Reid, G. Lead(II) Nitrate and Hexafluorosilicate Complexes with Neutral Diphosphine Coordination.
 Dalton Trans.
 2015, 44, 11533-11541.

 Harmful if swallowed.
-May be harmful if inhaled.
-May damage fertility or the unborn child.
+Harmful if inhaled.
+May cause cancer.
+May damage the unborn child.
+Suspected of damaging fertility.
 May cause damage to organs through prolonged or repeated exposure.